DeweyDecimate/backend/README.md

 _OUT_ - the Omnibus will not

 - allow CRUD operations for users who are not logged in
-- allow display information specific to a club such as the list of members or books for that club
+- allow display information specific to a club such as the list of members or books for that club without being a memeber.

 ## MVP